Lattices in complete rank 2 Kac-Moody groups: Preliminaries

 \subsection{Kac--Moody groups}

-We first in Section~\ref{sss:basic_definitions} explain how one may associate, to a generalised Cartan matrix $A$ and an arbitrary field, a Kac--Moody group $\Lambda$, the so-called minimal or incomplete Kac--Moody group.
-In Section~\ref{sss:rank 2} we specialise to rank $2$ Kac--Moody groups over finite fields.
-Section~\ref{sss:completions} describes the completion $G$ of $\Lambda$ that appears in the statement of Theorem~\ref{t:main} above, and Section~\ref{sss:cocompact} discusses cocompact lattices in $G$.
-Our treatment of Kac--Moody groups is brief and combinatorial, and partly follows Appendix TKM of Dymara--Januszkiewicz~\cite{DJ}.
+We first in Section~\ref{s:basic_definitions} explain how one may associate, to a generalised Cartan matrix $A$ and an arbitrary field, a Kac--Moody group $\Lambda$, the so-called minimal or incomplete Kac--Moody group.
+In Section~\ref{s:rank 2} we specialise to rank $2$ Kac--Moody groups over finite fields.
+Section~\ref{s:completions} describes the completion $G$ of $\Lambda$ that appears in the statement of Theorem~\ref{t:cocompact existence} above and Section~\ref{s:action ends} recalls some results from \cite{CG} concerning the action of $G$ on the set of ends of its tree $X$.
+Our treatment of Kac--Moody groups is brief and combinatorial, and partly follows Dymara--Januszkiewicz~\cite[Appendix TKM]{DJ}.
 For a more sophisticated and general approach, using the notion of a ``twin root datum", we refer the reader to, for example, Caprace--R\'emy~\cite{CR}.